isabella232/dde-handsonlab/step5/README.md

    then using a Kubernetes Service to communicate between micro services, and to expose the application to the outside world.

-4) Once again we can use Docker App to upgrade our application even if it is running on Kubernetes.
+4) Once again, we can use Docker App to upgrade our application even if it is running on Kubernetes.
 Similar to Step 4, we will use the `upgrade` sub command, but this time we will use it to upgrade the App version.
-So far we are on Docker App `0.1.0`, but in this directory there is a `0.2.0` of the app called `linkextractor2.dockerapp`.
+So far, we are on Docker App `0.1.0`, but in this directory there is a `0.2.0` of the app called `linkextractor2.dockerapp`.